Desalination: Applications

 While noting costs are falling, and generally positive about the technology for affluent areas in proximity to oceans, a 2005 study argued, "Desalinated water may be a solution for some water-stress regions, but not for places that are poor, deep in the interior of a continent, or at high elevation.
 Unfortunately, that includes some of the places with the biggest water problems.", and, "Indeed, one needs to lift the water by 2000 m, or transport it over more than 1600 km to get transport costs equal to the desalination costs."

 Thus, it may be more economical to transport fresh water from somewhere else than to desalinate it.
 In places far from the sea, like New Delhi, or in high places, like Mexico City, transport costs could match desalination costs.
 Desalinated water is also expensive in places that are both somewhat far from the sea and somewhat high, such as Riyadh and Harare.
 By contrast in other locations transport costs are much less, such as Beijing, Bangkok, Zaragoza, Phoenix, and, of course, coastal cities like Tripoli.
 After desalination at Jubail, Saudi Arabia, water is pumped 320 km inland to Riyadh.
 For coastal cities, desalination is increasingly viewed as a competitive choice.

-In 2023, Israel was using desalination to replenish the Sea of Galilee's water supply.
+In 2023, Israel was using desalination not only to provide fresh water for agriculture and human needs, but also to replenish the Sea of Galilee's water supply.

 Not everyone is convinced that desalination is or will be economically viable or environmentally sustainable for the foreseeable future.
 Debbie Cook wrote in 2011 that desalination plants can be energy intensive and costly.
 Therefore, water-stressed regions might do better to focus on conservation or other water supply solutions than invest in desalination plants.

 Technologies

-Desalination is an artificial process by which saline water (generally sea water) is converted to fresh water.
 The most common desalination processes are distillation and reverse osmosis.

 There are several methods.
-Each has advantages and disadvantages but all are useful.
-The methods can be divided into membrane-based (e.g., reverse osmosis) and thermal-based (e.g., multistage flash distillation) methods.
-The traditional process of desalination is distillation (i.e., boiling and re-condensation of seawater to leave salt and impurities behind).
+Each has advantages and disadvantages, but all are useful.
+The methods can be divided into membrane-based (e.g., reverse osmosis) and thermal-based (e.g., multi-stage flash distillation) methods.
+The traditional process of desalination is distillation, i.e., boiling and re-condensing seawater to leave salt and impurities behind.

 There are currently two technologies with a large majority of the world's desalination capacity: multi-stage flash distillation and reverse osmosis.

 Distillation

 Solar distillation

 Solar distillation mimics the natural water cycle, in which the sun heats sea water enough for evaporation to occur.
 After evaporation, the water vapor is condensed onto a cool surface.
-There are two types of solar desalination.
-The first type uses photovoltaic cells to convert solar energy to electrical energy to power desalination.
-The second type converts solar energy to heat, and is known as solar thermal powered desalination.
+Solar energy heats and evaporates water, leaving behind salt and other minerals.
+A 2026 study reported that black metal panels etched with femtosecond lasers increase its light-absorbing and wicking action.
+The panels' active region pulls a thin layer of water across the surface, absorbs nearly all solar radiation, distills the water, and deposits the leftover salts and minerals on the panel's untreated "passive" region ensuring that the salt does not clog the active region, disrupting desalination.
+The sequestered solids, which include significant amounts of lithium can be extracted for other uses.